spellshape/cli/docs/docs/08-references/02-config.md

   main: cmd/hello/cmd
 ```

-Ignite compiles your project into a binary and uses the project's name with a
+Spellshape compiles your project into a binary and uses the project's name with a
 `d` suffix as name for the binary.
 To customize the binary name use the `binary`
 property: